Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_telecom/geo_analysis_telecom.md

 and class = 'motorway';
 ```

-It seems our LTE network covers more than 90% of the roads.
+It seems our LTE network covers more than 90% of the motorways.
 A good number to call out in a marketing campaign.

 <!-- ------------------------ -->
 ## Advanced Analysis using H3